mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 time sudo gitlab-redis-cli --cluster reshard 127.0.0.1:6379 --cluster-from <FROM_MASTER_NODE_ID> --cluster-to <TO_MASTER_NODE_ID> --cluster-slots <KEYSLOTS_TO_MOVE> --cluster-pipeline <BATCH_SIZE> --cluster-yes
 ```

 At the same time, keep an eye on CPU/Memory saturation and Apdex violation metrics in redis-cluster dashboard.
 Also, note the time taken for migration of keyslots to estimate required time for completing the migration.
-If there is no impact on resources and time taken by migration is not reasonable, then try by increasing the `<BATCH_SIZE` and `<KEYSLOTS_TO_MOVE>` to come to a workable number.
+If there is no impact on resources and time taken by migration is not reasonable, then try increasing the `<BATCH_SIZE>` and `<KEYSLOTS_TO_MOVE>` to a workable number.

 ### 3. Migrate keys from existing shards to new shard